-The concept of conflict of interest is at the heart of the regimes that Conflict of Interest and Ethics Commissioner Mario Dion administers.
+The concept of "conflict of interest" is at the heart of the regimes administered by the Conflict of Interest and Ethics Commissioner.

 8. When performing parliamentary duties and functions, a Member shall not act in any way to further his or her private interests or those of a member of the Member’s family, or to improperly further another person’s or entity’s private interests.